TanishaKr07/HolidayRecipesClassifier/README.md

 ## Introduction

-In this project, we studied the effectiveness of spice challenges in building team morale.
+In this project, we investigated the difference in calorie content between dessert and non-dessert holiday foods 🎂

 ---